laboon/ebook/text/10_what_is_software_testing.md

 Let's start with what it's not.

-1. It's not finding every single bug.
+1. It's not finding every single defect.
 2. It's not randomly pressing buttons, hoping that something will break.
 3. It's not hoping that something will break, period.
 4. It's not something you do after all the programming is complete.